 The development of specifications – specs – has always been a difficult challenge in surveying and mapping.
 In just the last few years, as new remote sensing technologies (like lidar), and methods (like crowd sourcing and data fusion) are integrated, we’ve been involved in a wide range of “spec update” projects.
 Three of our key client sectors: State Departments of Transportation (DOTs), the US Army Corps of Engineers (USACE), and the National Geospatial Intelligence Agency (NGA) are all currently undergoing massive shifts in their understanding of how to develop and administer specifications and guidance for the creation of mapping products.
 The difficulties we have witnessed – and participated in – have been profound.
 We are learning some important lessons from these experiences, and have changed the way we engage with our clients in order to help facilitate a better understanding of the need, the requirement, and the deliverables of a project.

-(Sun Prairie, WI)—October 17th, 2013—Continental Mapping Consultants, Inc. is pleased to announce that the Tennessee Department of Transportation (TDOT) has selected Continental Mapping for their statewide photogrammetric mapping master contract.
+(Sun Prairie, WI)—October 17th, 2013—Continental Mapping Consultants, LLC is pleased to announce that the Tennessee Department of Transportation (TDOT) has selected Continental Mapping for their statewide photogrammetric mapping master contract.